Open source · MIT licensed

 - 03Type a note, hit ⏎.
 CritKit harvests the DOM context for you.

-- 04The crit list docks to your screen edge—open it, hit Copy Crit Prompt.
+- 04The crit list docks to your screen edge.
+Open it, copy the crit prompt.

 Your taste.
 You paste.